-Construction Safety and Security - The contractor's safety performance reports, including the accident/injury statistics, are included in the MWAA Monthly Progress Reports.
+• Construction Safety and Security - The contractor's safety performance reports, including the accident/injury statistics, are included in the MWAA Monthly Progress Reports.
 However, the PMOC requested that the Accident/Injury Statistics be provided by the fifteenth of each month, ahead of each monthly progress meeting.
-As of December 2015, CRC has recorded 1,663,089 hours worked with forty-five first-aid cases, seven OSHA recordable cases of which one resulted in lost time, sixty incidents, thirteen utility hits, sixty-five environmental spills, four vehicular accidents, seven property damage claims (>\$1500) and four lost time days.
-Eight first aid cases, two Property Damage Claims (<\$1500), six incidents and two utility hits occurred during the month of December 2015.
+As of January 2016, CRC has recorded 1,733,181 hours worked with forty-nine first-aid cases, nine OSHA recordable cases of which one resulted in lost time, sixty-three incidents, thirteen utility hits, one environmental spill, four vehicular accidents, six property damage claims (>\$1500) and four lost time days.
+Four first aid cases, one OSHA Recordable Case (Non-Lost Time), three incidents and one environmental spill occurred during January 2016.

-HPCC has recorded 164,486 hours worked with one OSHA Recordable (Non-Lost Time) Case and three incidents.
-No events were recorded in December 2015.
+HPCC has recorded 179,659 hours worked with one OSHA Recordable (Non-Lost Time) Case and four incidents.
+One incident occurred during January 2016.

-• QA/QC - The Quality Management Plan, Revision 1, submitted by CRC was approved in January 2014.
+QA/QC - The Quality Management Plan, Revision 1, submitted by CRC was approved in January 2014.
 MWAA added that it has requested that the QC plans be submitted from the CRC subcontractors and vendors.
 CRC is submitting inspection test plans for MWAA review.